 Ryan Medders, M.S.

 Ryan Medders is working to complete his Ph.D. at UCSB in Communication with an emphasis on technology and society.
-He received his M.S. in Mass Communication from San Jose State University, and his B.A. with a major in Political Science from Stanford.
+He received his M.S. in Mass Communication from San Jose State University, and his B.A. with a major in Political Science from Stanford University.
 His research addresses the social and psychological effects of the media; his dissertation focuses on the effects of online news.

 B.A., Stanford University